Anecdotes and reflections from Atari veteran and et coder howard Scott Warshaw…

 Think of a choir.
 People singing together under good direction generate power, harmony, counterpoint and synergy.
 The choir presents a wide range of possibilities extending beyond the capacity of a soloist.
 Still, most choirs maintain soloists as well.
 The soloist provides a clarity and simplicity the choir lacks.
 Also, changing the soloist has a far greater impact on the performance than changing a choir member.
 A soloist is not better or worse than a choir, but it is true that the overall impression of the product varies more as you change soloists.

 The soloist versus the choir.
 One voice versus many.
-The choir has more power, but it also has more momentum and consequently lacks maneuverability like dota 2 guide navigation.
+The choir has more power, but it also has more momentum and consequently lacks maneuverability.
 What happens when circumstances demand changing a song in the programme?
 Changing a solo simply requires working with the soloist.
 Changing a choir’s performance, however, requires that every member receives, understands and accepts the change.
 More people means more communication, more resistance, more time.
 And Sunday is fast approaching.
 What about learning a song in the first place?
 I believe the whole process is much simpler if we pick a song everyone knows.

 The same principles operate in games.
 Back in the day we were soloists.
 Everyone sang their own song.
 Now choirs dominate production.
 Take brainstorms, for example.
 At Atari, everyone attended the brainstorm – after all, those were some of the best parties – and afterwards we’d all take off in our own direction.
 The intoxicating air of inspiration made it easy to be less judgmental and more receptive to the flow of ideas.
 Each of us chatting and waiting for that one idea that showed potential for our dev system.